Carrot Ginger Soup

-Ingredients needed for Roasted Carrot Soup:
+Ingredients needed for Creamy Carrot Ginger Soup:

 I love how simple it is to make a great carrot soup.
 My hubby gave me rave reviews! 😀